Honolulu Century Ride 2025

 A photo and videographer and editor-in-chief of the cycling media outlet LOVE CYCLIST.
 With 12 years of experience in the sport bike scene, he enjoys exploring the sports bike industry—mainly road bikes—from a marketing perspective.
 He has worked extensively on shoots for domestic and international bicycle brands, maintains a broad network of connections, and proposes various cycling styles through media channels.
 His main bikes are a Standert (road) and a Factor (gravel).

-FEATURE TRIP&TRAVEL EVENT
+FEATURE CULTURE EVENT

 FEATURE EVENT